-An axiom that is very similar to ours is self-selectivity as introduced by Koray (2000) and further extended to single-peaked domains by Bhattacharya (2019).
-A social choice function is self-selective if it chooses itself when subjected to a 'vote' against other voting rules.
-The latter notion and our notion seem different at the outset but they are essentially the same.
+An axiom that is similar to ours is self-selectivity as introduced by Koray (2000) and further extended to single-peaked domains by Bhattacharya (2019).3 A social choice function is self-selective if it chooses itself when subjected to a 'vote' against other voting rules.
 Both the notions are 'consequentialist' in the sense that they only care about the alternative being chosen.
 Therefore, when the set of available voting rules changes, it is equivalent to a contraction of the set of alternatives over which the profile is constructed.
 Lainé et al. (2016) study a similar notion of stability for scoring rules and social welfare functions, and show that there are no hyper-stable scoring rules.
 Barberà and Jackson (2004) study a version of self-stability of voting rules over two alternatives, and find that majority rules are the only self-stable rules.
+Our notion of consistency is closer to the literature on self-selectivity than the earlier literature on contraction consistency since the nature of preferences plays an important role in the characterization results.